Gerardufoin/DinoRPG-Animations/src/fight/README.md

 ### Object (2)

+A fighter uses an item.
+The icon of the item appears above the Fighter's head before fading out.
+An Announce is made with the figther calling the name of the item.

+#### Properties

+1. fid - number - The ID of the fighter using the item.
+2. name - string - The name displayed in the Announce.
+3. item - string - An asset from the /assets/gfx/items folder.
+Only use the filename without the extention.

 ### Lost (3)

 A fighter loses a set amount of life with the given life effect.
 Does nothing if the fighter is dead.